[HOME] [Town Trail] [Marine Drive] [Great Orme] [Tramway [Extravaganza [Conwy] [Excursions] [Hotels] [Site Map] [Links]

 Queen of the North Wales Resorts

-Welcome to Llandudno, the Premier North Wales holiday resort and a part of
+Welcome to Llandudno, the Premier North Wales holiday resort

-Conwy County Borough in the United Kingdom.
-This is an independent web site
+and a part of Conwy County Borough in the United Kingdom.

-dedicated to the promotion of Llandudno, the largest and best loved sea-side resort in Wales.
+Llandudno, the largest and best loved sea-side resort in Wales.

-Llandudno lies between two notable carboniferous headlands,
+Llandudno lies on a peninsula between two notable carboniferous headlands,

 the Great Orme and the Little Orme (both within the Conwy County Borough),